-Report: Fire at World Food Program’s warehouse in Yemen
+Fire breaks out at World Food Program warehouses in Yemen

-SANAA, Yemen (AP) — Yemen’s official news agency says a fire has broken out at storage facilities belonging to the World Food Program in the Red Sea port city of Hodeida.
+SANAA, Yemen (AP) — A massive fire broke out on Saturday and engulfed storage facilities belonging to the World Food Program in the Yemeni Red Sea port city of Hodeida damaging humanitarian aid inside, Yemen’s official news agency said.

-SABA news agency quoted Yemen’s minister of local administration Abdel-Raqeeb Fatah as saying that Saturday’s fire caused severe damage to relief and humanitarian aid held inside the warehouse.
-He also called for an investigation.
+Yemen’s minister of local administration, Abdel-Raqeeb Fatah, was quoted by SABA news agency as saying that the fire destroyed much-needed aid deliveries inside the facilities and called for an investigation.
+Rebel-run SABA’s report didn’t elaborate on what may have caused the fire.

-It was not immediately clear how many facilities were engulfed in the fire and what caused it.
+The port of Hodeida, under the control of the Shiite rebels, known as Houthis, is vital lifeline for most of Yemen’s population, which depends on the port for food and medicine.

-Yemen has been embroiled in a civil war pitting a Saudi-led coalition backing an internationally recognized government against the Iran-backed Shiite rebels, known as Houthis, since March 2015.
+Footage obtained by The Associated Press shows firefighters trying to extinguish the fire which sent clouds of heavy black smoke into the sky.
+It was not immediately clear how many facilities were damaged by the fire or what caused it.

 Most Read Nation & World Stories